GRAPHIC-Nordic central banks join the 50 bps rate hike club | Business

 Recent franc weakness has contributed to driving Swiss inflation towards 14-year highs and SNB governor Thomas Jordan said he no longer sees the franc as highly valued.
 That has opened the door to bets on more rate hikes; a 100 bps move is now priced for September.
 10) JAPAN

-That leaves Japan as the holdout dove.
+That leaves the Japan as the holdout dove.
 On June 18, it maintained ultra-low interest rates and vowed to defend its cap on bond yields with unlimited bond-buying.
-It holds 10-year yields in the 0%-0.25% range.
+It holds 10-year yields in a 0%-0.25% range.

 BoJ boss Haruhiko Kuroda stressed commitment to maintaining stimulus though, in a nod to yen weakness, Kuroda called its rapid decline to 24-year lows "undesirable" as it heightened uncertainty.
-Hedge funds, meanwhile, are betting they can't maintain huge bond-buying forever.
+Hedge funds, meanwhile, are betting it can't maintain huge bond-buying for ever.
 The BoJ may also face political pressure, given inflation may exceed the 2% target for the second straight month and elections loom in July.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)